 If the machine's forward motion must be stopped while mowing, a clump of grass clippings may drop onto your lawn.
-To avoid this, move onto a previously cut area with the blades engaged or you can disengage the mower deck while moving forward.
+To avoid this, move onto a previously cut area with the blades engaged.

 Keep the Underside of the Mower Clean